Every disability uniquely impacts learning, so accommodations are tailored to each individual.

 - Alternative Communication

-- There are a variety of communication styles available for students with low vision, hearing loss or multiple disabilities.
+- There are a variety of communication styles available for students who are blind/low vision, deaf, have hearing loss or have multiple disabilities.
 Alternative communication includes, but is not limited to, CART, C-Print, captions, ASL and speech-to-text.

 - Note Taking Assistance